7 Ways to Celebrate Juneteenth!

 Juneteenth, also known as “Freedom Day,” commemorates the ending of slavery in the United States.
-It is celebrated and recognized as a holiday in 47 states and the District of Columbia, with festivals, cookouts, parades, and more.
+It is celebrated and recognized as a holiday across the country with festivals, cookouts, parades, and more.

-Find ways to observe Juneteenth with your loved ones and community with these suggestions!
+Check out these five ways to observe Juneteenth with your loved ones and community!

 1. SHOP BLACK